AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     For captured or scanned image, the model of the camera or scanner.

-.. option:: "Focus" : float

-    The camera's focus distance of the captured image.

 .. option:: "ExposureTime" : float

     The exposure time (in seconds) of the captured image.